AZZ (AZZ)

 AZZ’s top competitors include Valmont Industries (NYSE:VMI) and Haynes International (NYSE:HAYN).

-A company’s long-term sales performance can indicate its overall quality.
+A company’s long-term sales performance is one signal of its overall quality.
 Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
-Thankfully, AZZ’s 8.2% annualized revenue growth over the last five years was decent.
-Its growth was slightly above the average industrials company and shows its offerings resonate with customers.
+Thankfully, AZZ’s 10% annualized revenue growth over the last five years was solid.
+Its growth beat the average industrials company and shows its offerings resonate with customers, a helpful starting point for our analysis.

 We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
-AZZ’s annualized revenue growth of 9.2% over the last two years aligns with its five-year trend, suggesting its demand was stable.
-AZZ’s recent performance shows it’s one of the better Commercial Building Products businesses as many of its peers faced declining sales because of cyclical headwinds.
-AZZ Year-On-Year Revenue Growth
+AZZ’s recent performance shows its demand has slowed as its annualized revenue growth of 2.6% over the last two years was below its five-year trend.

 6. Gross Margin & Pricing Power

 AZZ has bad unit economics for an industrials company, giving it less room to reinvest and develop new offerings.
-As you can see below, it averaged a 23.7% gross margin over the last five years.
-Said differently, AZZ had to pay a chunky $76.27 to its suppliers for every $100 in revenue.
-AZZ Trailing 12-Month Gross Margin
+As you can see below, it averaged a 23.9% gross margin over the last five years.
+Said differently, AZZ had to pay a chunky $76.07 to its suppliers for every $100 in revenue.

-This quarter, AZZ’s gross profit margin was 22.4%, in line with the same quarter last year.
+AZZ produced a 24.7% gross profit margin in Q2, in line with the same quarter last year.
 On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 7. Operating Margin

-Analyzing the trend in its profitability, AZZ’s operating margin rose by 5.3 percentage points over the last five years, as its sales growth gave it immense operating leverage.
+Looking at the trend in its profitability, AZZ’s operating margin rose by 3.6 percentage points over the last five years, as its sales growth gave it operating leverage.

 8. Earnings Per Share